-The Board is actively involved in oversight of risks that could affect the Company.
-While the Audit Committee oversees our major financial risk exposures and the steps we have taken to monitor and control such exposures, and the Organization and Compensation Committee considers the potential of our executive compensation programs to raise material risks to the Company, the Board as a whole is responsible for oversight of our risk management processes and our enterprise risk management program.
-The Board regularly discusses risk management with Management and among the Directors during meetings.
+The Board of Directors is actively involved in oversight of risks that could affect Sealed Air.
+While the Audit Committee oversees our major financial risk exposures and the steps we have taken to monitor and control such exposures, and the Organization and Compensation Committee considers the potential of our executive compensation programs to raise material risks to Sealed Air, the Board as a whole is responsible for oversight of our risk management processes and our enterprise risk management program.
+The Board regularly discusses risk management with management and among the directors during meetings.